RyanSchraeder/SpotiPy/README.md

 # SpotiPy
 Machine Learning experimentation in Python with Spotify's API.
+Project conducted for final assessment in the University of Denver Coding Boot Camp

+Group Members:
+- Ryan Schraeder
+- Shirley Quintana

 > In this explorative data analysis, team SpotiPy trained decision-based models to determine song likeability from user sentiment in relation to song attributes

 Data Source: